myinnovationshub47-rgb/smc-digital-policies./privacy-policy.md

 **11. Third-Party Licenses**
 This application utilizes various open-source libraries and components as compiled dependencies.
 The respective open-source licenses apply strictly to the original third-party library code and do not extend to the proprietary application code developed by [Ajit Dey].

+**12.Accessibility Statement**
+We are committed to making our application accessible and usable for everyone.
+We have built this application using modern Android accessibility standards to ensure an inclusive experience:

+Screen Reader Support: All interactive elements utilize built-in semantics (including readable labels and content descriptions for icons and buttons) to ensure smooth compatibility with screen readers like TalkBack.

+Scalable Text: Text sizes are built on the Material 3 TextStyle hierarchy, ensuring they scale correctly and cleanly in response to your device's system font-size settings.

+Accessible Touch Targets: All clickable areas meet or exceed the minimum 48×48dp requirement for ease of use.

+Color Independence: Color is never the sole method used to convey meaning or status.
+All status indicators include explicit text labels alongside their color coding.

+Motion Sensitivity: The app respects your system's "Reduce motion" accessibility settings automatically, and we do not use custom animations that cannot be disabled by the device.

+**Known Limitations**

+Permissions Configuration: The administrative permissions panel utilizes a dense matrix layout (role × module × 5 checkboxes).
+Because this is inherited from a complex web UI table layout, it may be difficult to navigate using TalkBack on devices with smaller screens.
+We are aware of this usability limitation for this specific screen.
+All other application screens pass standard TalkBack navigation checks.

 **12. Contact Information**

 For privacy-related inquiries, data requests, or to verify developer authorization, please contact: